President & CEO

 Chad Coberly, J.D.

 Chad joined the Company in 2008.
 He has more than 20 years of experience in the medical device industry, primarily in the areas of regulatory/clinical affairs, compliance, quality systems, intellectual property, business development, litigation and general legal affairs.
 Prior to joining Cohera, he served as the VP of Legal and Regulatory Affairs for Zassi Medical Evolutions, where he lead the regulatory and legal aspects of the Worldwide commercialization and later the successful divestiture of a gastrointestinal catheter line.
 He brings intellectual property experience from the law firm of Howard and Howard, and the Surgical Group of the Stryker Corporation where he held regulatory and legal related positions.
 He has published articles in Food and Drug Law Institute publications and has held board-level positions with Medical Device Associations.
-Mr. Coberly holds a J.D. from Michigan State University and a bachelor’s degree in biomedical engineering from Tulane University.
+Chad holds a J.D. from Michigan State University and a bachelor’s degree in biomedical engineering from Tulane University.
 He also has completed M.B.A. studies at Boston University.
 He is admitted to practice before the U.S. Patent and Trademark Office and is a member of the Michigan Bar.